WilkAndy/moose/modules/porous_flow/doc/content/modules/porous_flow/design_doc.md

 1. `PorousFlow` is [solving](governing_equations.md) versions of the advection equation: $\dot{u} + \nabla\cdot({\mathbf{v}} w) = 0$.
 In this equation, $u$, $\mathbf{v}$ and $w$ are all functions of the independent variables, which may be pressure and temperature, for example.
 The equations of `PorousFlow` also contain other terms, such as couplings with solid mechanics and sources, but because advection is part of the physics, [numerical stabilization](stabilization.md) is necessary.
 The types of stabilization used require that $u$, $\mathbf{v}$, etc, be evaluated at the nodes, not just the quadpoints.

 2. Most of `PorousFlow` works for any choice of independent `Variables`.
-For instance, the Kernels for advection, such as [PorousFlowAdvectiveFlux.md] are the same for (pressure, temperature) `Variables` as they are for (pressure, saturation, enthalpy) `Variables`, etc.  The reason for this design is that:
+For instance, the Kernels for advection, such as [PorousFlowAdvectiveFlux.md] are the same for (pressure, temperature) `Variables` as they are for (pressure, saturation, enthalpy, primary concentration) `Variables`, etc.  The reason for this design is that:

 - `PorousFlow` is very flexible and can simulate many different scenarios - with arbitrary number of phases, fluid components, isothermal or temperature-dependent, etc - and it makes no sense to create separate classes for every conceivable scenario;
 - the choice of `Variables` can greatly impact the speed of numerical convergence in certain simulations.